 Since we have a new Oswald, the goal for today was to go through his scenes and get him situated with basic blocking, entrances, exits, and such.
 I expected our new Oswald to take it easy on the first run of his scenes, simply marking the blocking and going through the motions.
 As he entered for his first line in Act 1, scene 3, he brought with him an energy and presence that would make anyone believe he’d been rehearsing for months.
 He took to the stage like a duck to water, eagerly listening to Goneril’s every word, his feet skimming the floor as he nervously tried to anticipate her every need.
 Immediately after the scene ended he was the first to ask, “Can we do that one more time?”

 Focus shifted towards our Goneril during the second run of the scene.
 At moments Goneril’s energy matched Oswald’s—slightly nervous, uncertain.
 With shoulders a tiny bit forward and eyes frequently lowered, Goneril had some volume and harshness, but didn’t seem quite comfortable taking command of the room.
-As the scene ended, our Regan immediately headed towards Goneril, ready to give a note, but Goneril quickly preempted him: “I need to be sharper and more of a bitch.”
+As the scene ended, our Regan immediately headed towards Goneril, ready to give a note, but Goneril quickly preempted him: “I need to be sharper.”
 Regan promptly turned on his heels, hands up, and muttered, “My work is done.”

 While Matt talked with Goneril, I asked Oswald how he felt entering the scene, what Oswald’s feelings were towards Goneril.
 “I’m in love with her.
 My main goal in this scene is to just keep her calm,” he replied.
 I encouraged him to see where that choice goes as he accompanies the character further into the play.
 I should have told him to brace himself for the beating Oswald gets in Act 2, scene 2, but before I knew it the scene was underway.
 Kent, having sworn his allegiance to Lear, lambasts Oswald, leading Cornwall and Reagan to have him put in the stocks for the night.

 The first run of the beginning 2.2 was rough, although our Edmund seemed to enjoy watching Oswald get slapped by Kent: “Can we run the slap scene about 60,000 more times?
-I wanna see that again.”
+I wanna see that again,” he joked.